resolve-accept-language/resolve-accept-language/V1-TO-V2-UPGRADE-GUIDE.md

 ## Overview

-If you are only using the `resolveAcceptLanguage` API (not the class), you can skip this guide.
+If you are only using the `resolveAcceptLanguage` API (not the class) you can skip this guide.

 If you are using the `ResolveAcceptLanguage` class, then we introduced breaking changes in version 2.
 This guide will help you upgrade your code to the new APIs.